Strategies for Effective and Inclusive CS Teaching

 - Applying research-based strategies such as pair programming, CS role models, connecting CS to students’ lives, and building a growth mindset specific to CS

 Since the content addresses sensitive topics on equity, diversity, and inclusion, the course makes use of a combination of online content and activities, interactive discussion boards, and supplemental live meetings (in person or online) with your own Professional Learning Cohort.
 This creates opportunities to share thoughts, feedback, and constructive criticism in a format that is most comfortable for you.
 Further, the course uses "in the field" activities, such as classroom observation and practical implementation, to enhance the learning experience and ensure your ability to apply the concepts and techniques throughout the course.
 Each participant will complete the course by producing a working action plan as culmination of the learning experience.

-This course was developed with funding from the Google CS-ER grant program and the Siegel Family Endowment.
+This course was developed with funding from Google , NSF (#1822011), and the Siegel Family Endowment.